Medical marijuana advocates spoke out against the Hazlet ordinance allowing them to ban cannabis before they did so.

 “The problem with home cultivation is there is no way to control it,” Mayor Scott Aagre said.

-Ed Grimes, a statewide cannabis advocacy leader and resident of East Hanover, became very heated during the allotted time for speaking.
+Ed Grimes is a statewide medical marijuana advocacy leader and resident of East Hanover.
+He became very heated during the allotted time for speaking.

 Jeff Oakes, a resident of Oceanport, shared his compelling story for over 12 minutes, highlighting his experience using cannabis for relief from chemotherapy.
 Oakes was diagnosed with cancer two years ago and was told he would have a short time to live.
 However, he has used cannabis during this time and has exceeded his physician’s expectations.
 “I’m on my 29th treatment of chemo tomorrow.
 The only way I can function is by [medical marijuana].”

-Numerous advocates addressed the council, including a former drug and alcohol counselor, a patient advocate, and other New Jersey residents.
-The advocacy group is part of a movement called the Ignorance is No Excuse Tour that visits police stations and governing bodies throughout New Jersey to advocate and aims to educate officials on the benefits of cannabis, and points out the ignorance and misinformation surrounding marijuana.
+Numerous medical marijuana advocates addressed the council, including a former drug and alcohol counselor, a patient advocate, and other New Jersey residents.
+The medical marijuana advocates group is part of the Ignorance is No Excuse Tour movement.
+They visit police stations and governing bodies throughout New Jersey to advocate and aims to educate officials on the benefits of cannabis.
+The group points out the ignorance and misinformation surrounding marijuana.

 “There is no room in Hazlet for [cannabis],” Aagre stated.

 By the conclusion of the meeting, a few patrol cars were sent, seemingly in response to Grimes’ passionate delivery of his public comments.
-There was no need to worry and the police quickly left.
-The patients then safely medicated with their marijuana outside the town hall.
+There was no need to worry.
+The police quickly left.
+The patients then safely medicated with marijuana outside the town hall.

-Hazlet has fallen victim to the growing trend of vacant premises that result from the decline in retail sales throughout the country.
+Hazlet has fallen victim to the growing trend of vacant premises resulting from declining retail sales throughout the country.
 There is no denying the town could benefit from new businesses.

 While it is likely that the town council conjured up images of gigantic dispensaries known as seed-to-sale operations, there is an expectation that the cannabis laws may allow for separate licenses, resulting in the ability to have small-scale dispensaries.

 Throughout the state, some towns and cities have passed ordinances banning cannabis, but the trend recently began shifting to towns amending the bans to allow for medical cannabis to be regulated and sold in their towns.
-Parsipanny-Troy Hills, and even more recently, Union City, passed or amended ordinances to allow medical marijuana in their respective towns.
+Parsipanny-Troy Hills, and Union City, passed or amended ordinances to allow medical marijuana in their respective towns.
 Additionally, Toms River and Jersey City tabled their bills until more information is obtained, such as an actual bill that the Governor signs.
-Before such a bill is introduced, towns are banning something that they do not even have information on yet.
+Before such a bill is introduced, towns are banning something they do not even have information on.

-“Marijuana is more dangerous than cocaine,” Freeholder Gerry Little stated, because it is labeled as a Schedule I drug by the federal government.
+“Marijuana is more dangerous than cocaine,” Freeholder Gerry Little stated.
+He claimed that was because the federal government labeled it as a Schedule I drug.

 Monmouth County Freeholders also recently shared their concerns while stating their reasons for not wanting to support changing New Jersey’s cannabis laws.
 Freeholder Director Tom Arnone said the plan is, “Unclear on everything.
 They have no answers.”